wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 Click **Download OAS** to get a `swagger.json` file with the description of the API structure discovered by Wallarm.
 The description will be in the [OpenAPI v3 format](https://spec.openapis.org/oas/v3.0.0).

-!!! info "Domain information in downloaded swagger file"
+!!! info "Domain information in downloaded Swagger file"
-    If a discovered API structure contains several domains, endpoints from all domains will be included in the downloaded swagger file.
+    If a discovered API structure contains several domains, endpoints from all domains will be included in the downloaded Swagger file.
 Currently, the domain information is not included in the file.

 ## API Discovery debugging